Createdd/Writing/articles/VotingApp.md

 Of course I found [the great article](https://scotch.io/tutorials/easy-node-authentication-twitter) on how to set up the authentication process in Nodejs.
 After failing to implement it properly in my app (took me a whole day) I decided to dive straight into the [documentation of passport](http://passportjs.org/docs)!

-I love the quote the put up there:
+I love the quote they put up there:

 >Despite the complexities involved in authentication, code does not have to be complicated.